Types of Conjunctions

 3 Types of Conjunctions | Definitions, and Examples

-Last updated on August 25th, 2024 at 11:29 am
+Last updated on May 25th, 2025 at 10:57 pm

 What is a Conjunction?

-Let us know the definition of conjunction.
-A conjunction is a “part of speech” that joins one word to another word, one word to a clause, or one sentence to another sentence.
+Let us know the definition of a conjunction.
+A conjunction is a word or “part of speech” that joins one word to another word, one word to a clause, or one sentence to another sentence.
 We can think of a conjunction as a bridge that connects different parts of our thoughts, helping us express complex ideas in a single sentence.
 Without using conjunctions, our sentences would be choppy and disjointed.

 For example, in the sentence: “I wanted to take part in the program, but you rejected me.”
-In the sentence “but” is used as a conjunction that connects the two clauses.
+In the sentence, “but” is used as a conjunction that connects the two clauses.
 This is how conjunctions play a vital role in sentence structure, enabling us to combine ideas seamlessly and make our speech and writing more dynamic.

 Let us see some other examples of conjunctions to get a clear idea about conjunctions in English.